Isabella Cortese: 16th-century Italian science culture

 Throughout the 16th century, scientific culture flourished in many different areas of study, not only in academies and courts but also in a number of books.
 There was a new excitement for manipulating nature and acquiring secrets for a wide range of uses, including cosmetics, alchemical transformations and medical remedies.
 In early modern contexts, the words "secret" and "experiment" were synonymous.
-However, it didn't mean that it was unknown; rather, that the "secret" or the "experiment" had been proven to work.
+However, it did not mean that it was unknown; rather, that the "secret" or the "experiment" had been proven to work.
 In the 16th century, a secret was a form of currency.
 It could be used to pay debts or be exchanged, but could also increase one's intellectual, political, and social standing.
 While the demand for secrets increased it began catching more resonance with many women but also, with men.
 Woman literacy rates in the 16th century, although still much lower than their male counterparts, were increasing steadily due to vernacularization and the rise of available prints in Europe.
 Very few things were able to cross the gender and class boundaries but books of secrets did.
-This new form of science was appealing to all but wasn't only for the rich and wealthy.
+This new form of science was appealing to all but was not only for the rich and wealthy.
 It transcended boundaries that many things could not.
 The books of secrets were circulating through Italy, which was in manuscript form.
 This manuscript was a collection of many different secrets, ranging from medicinal to cosmetic uses.
 Moreover, women we sought to pay special attention to subjects like domestic management and women's health.
 These categories highlighted many topics regarding pregnancy and fertility to prepare for others like childbirth.
 Another scope of study focused on practical everyday life tasks that included ways of maintaining health and hygiene through outlets of alchemy and cosmetics.
 Needless to say, the book of secrets provided remedies for all types of needs for humans to thrive.
 The engagement of medicine and types of therapies ranged from less serious types of pain, such as rashes to other crucial topics like infertility.
 Instructions on how to create face creams, preserve wine, or remove stains were general lifestyle skills to help women through providing a source of entertainment while not fully discussing the scientific mechanism breakdowns.
 Additionally, it included content relating to home-management with alchemical knowledge that grasped the attention of more men.
-In manuscript form, it made it through Italy and it introduced the public to scientific culture it a way that priorly wasn't accessible.
+In manuscript form, it made it through Italy and it introduced the public to scientific culture it a way that priorly was not accessible.
 Off the allure of the obscurity, mystery, and novelty of the "books of secrets" genre, Isabella Cortese's I secreti della signora Isabella Cortese flourished in popularity.
 Cortese's book swept the scientific world.
 By 1599, Cortese's book had seven editions and placed her name among the Professori di Segreti-"Professor of Secrets"- listed by Tomaso Garzoni in his encyclopedic Piazza Universale.
 Although such texts are over a hundred years old, it still played a significant role in inspiring others such as author Carol Firenze, who wrote a novel about how olive oil can benefit one's hair, complexion, etc.